 Positioning is a scary and intimidating concept for many freelancers.

-Ditching the generalist mantra in favor of focusing on solving a specific problem for a specific type of business is a daunting exercise (we dedicate the first 3 weeks of the DYF Academy to helping people figure this out.)
+Ditching the generalist mantra in favor of focusing on solving a specific problem for a specific type of business is a daunting exercise (we dedicate a lot of time to this topic in The Blueprint.)

 But here’s a little exercise you can try doing…

 I got a request from a new project lead who needs some automation and marketing work for their SaaS product.
 I have my general consulting “sell sheet” webpage that I send to those who are interested in working with me, but I don’t yet have anything for the needs SaaS businesses have.

 It’s too late for this prospect, but I’ll likely create brennandunn.com/saas that speaks directly to what SaaS businesses care about.
 I’ve worked with plenty of SaaS companies (I even ran one for a few years), but there’s nothing available right now that I can bounce back to someone who runs a SaaS to see if working with me would be a good fit.

 And this prospect had to read between the lines of my consulting site to determine that I could help in the way he needed me to.
 (You don’t want to leave prospects with so much responsibility—that’s a surefire way to end up distancing people who could end up hiring you.)